Kbowers789/graphganReader/README.md

 These diagonals are then turned into the pattern rows, and are printed out in plain text.

+This project contains 5 test images, with varying color, shapes, and image quality to see what works best for as many as possible.

 ## Test Image details:

 ####c2c_paw.jpg: